Zipcar/zipcar-pi-zero-guide/projects/panda-cam-monitor.md

 **IMPORTANT:** in the following steps, be careful to only select your SD card drive - all the data on the selected drive will be overwritten and lost!

 - Insert your microSD card (via SD adapter if needed) into your computer
-- **(Windows)** Open Win32 Disk Imager and select the image file your downloaded.
-- **(Windows)** Under "Device", make sure the drive for your SD card is selected and click the "Write" button
+- **(for Windows)** Open Win32 Disk Imager and select the image file you downloaded.
+Then, under "Device", make sure the drive for your SD card is selected and click the "Write" button.
 ![Writing RetroPie with Win32 Disk Imager](../graphics/Win32DiskImager-retropie.png "Writing RetroPie with Win32 Disk Imager")

-- **(Mac)** Open ApplePi Baker and look for the "Pi-Crust" section.
+- **(for Mac)** Open ApplePi Baker and look for the "Pi-Crust" section.
 Make sure your SD card is selected.
-- **(Mac)** Now look for the "Pi-Ingredients" section.
-Load the image file you downloaded, and click the "Restore Backup" Button
+Now look for the "Pi-Ingredients" section.
+Load the image file you downloaded, and click the "Restore Backup" button.
 ![Writing RetroPie with ApplePi-Baker](../graphics/ApplePi-Baker-retropie.png "Writing RetroPie with ApplePi-Baker")